kartavyaraj/SQL_PowerBI_Project-Crime_Analysis_Report_Dashboard/README.md

 ORDER BY total_crimes DESC;
 ```

-12. <u>Most common crime during Day & Night</u>: Shows the peak crime of that weekday in that city.
+12. <ins>Most common crime during Day & Night</ins>: Shows the peak crime of that weekday in that city.

 ```SQL
 WITH crime_shifts_detail AS (